For information or to volunteer, contact Kathleen Riggs in the parish office at (502) 451-9300.

 Boy Scouts: Develop a strong sense of self and learn life skills through scouting.

-Fall Festival: An evening of food, fun, and festivities.
+Fall Festival: An evening of food, fun, and a Haunted Walk.
 This event is part of our annual fall activities.
 Open to all parishioners from the oldest to the youngest.

 Girl Scouts: Parents organize, teach and instill a sense of belonging, accomplishment and self-confidence.
 Girls participate in a wide variety of troop activities.
 Open to girls from kindergarten through eighth grade.